TriumphLLC/Blend4Web/deploy/doc/en/_sources/project_manager.txt

 Creating a Web Player Application
 ---------------------------------

-The main advantage of WebPlayer applications is the ease of deploying such applications on a website.
+The main advantage of Web Player applications is the ease of deploying such applications on a website.

 .. image:: src_images/project_manager/project_manager_create_web_player_project.png
        :align: center
        :width: 100%

 Creating a Web Player application is simple.
-All you have to do when creating a new project is select the WebPlayer JSON or WebPlayer HTML option under the Engine Binding Type tab.
+All you have to do when creating a new project is select the ``Web Player JSON`` or ``Web Player HTML`` option under the Engine Binding Type tab.

-The parameters that are available for a WebPlayer project are mostly the same as for any other type of project.
+The parameters that are available for a Web Player project are mostly the same as for any other type of project.
 The only exception is the group of parameter known as the Web Player Params.

 Project Settings
 ................